Skip to Content

 And if you know anything about Constellation Brands, they will never allow money to be lost on a product they own.
 My best guess is that a majority of Belle Meade Reserve bottles out there use barrels as young as 4 years old and maybe as old as 8.

-So back to the bourbon at hand.
-It’s time to taste it and find out once and for all if it tastes as old as they say it is and if it is good enough to go out and scoop up the remaining bottles on the shelf for memory’s sake.
+Moving back to the bourbon at hand – it’s time to taste it and find out once and for all if it tastes as old as they say it is and if it’s good enough to go out and scoop up the remaining bottles on the shelf for memory’s sake.
 I sampled this neat in a glencairn.

 Tasting Notes